larryTheSlap/dumpy/README.md

 ## Quick Start

 ### Installation
-Dumpy exclusively supports Kubernetes clusters using the containerd runtime, there are two ways to install Dumpy:
+There are two ways to install Dumpy:

 **1. Using Krew:**
 ```bash